pgchamberlin/hexover/README.md

 node index.js
 ```

-Hexover will run on port 3003 by default, but you can specify one.
+Hexover will run on port `3003` by default, but you can specify one when you run it.

 For example:

 ```
 PORT=3210 index.js